 The major reason for many professionals to start medical writing is to meet the specific job requirements set by employers, i.e., medical institutions or universities.
 This involves the first appointment to an educational position, confirmation or renewal of that appointment, promotion to a higher-level position, and granting of tenure.

 For some public and private hospitals worldwide, publication in recognized journals is a requirement for appointment as a consultant.
-It is also a must to have a first-author journal publication for specialty accreditation set by some of the specialist training committees.
+It is also a must to have a first-author journal publication for specialty accreditation, as set by some specialist training committees.
 Another career benefit is the application for membership in reputable academic societies.

 Professional Benefits